Liatoshynsky-Foundation/lf-automation-tests/README.md

 - Screenshots and attachments (if configured)
 - Test categorization and filtering

+**Note:**
-**Note:** The `allure-results/` folder is generated during test execution and is used to create the report.
-Both `allure-results/` and `allure-report/` are excluded from version control via `.gitignore`.
+- The `allure-results/` folder is generated during test execution and is used to create the report.
+- Both `allure-results/` and `allure-report/` are excluded from version control via `.gitignore`.
+- Allure Commandline requires Java 8 or newer to be installed and available in your system PATH.

 For detailed information on using Allure annotations, creating test steps, and customizing reports, see [docs/ALLURE_GUIDE.md](docs/ALLURE_GUIDE.md).
+For an example test with Allure annotations, steps, and attachments, see tests/allure-demo.spec.ts.

 Environment variables (`.env`)
 ------------------------------